 A Collection of Arizona Mining Photos

-Arizona of the 1800’s was a state defined by harsh desert topography, extreme remoteness, fierce native tribes determined to defend their homes from outsiders, and a certain degree of frontier lawlessness.
+Arizona of the 1800’s was a state defined by harsh desert topography, extreme isolation, fierce native tribes determined to defend their homes from outsiders, and a certain degree of frontier lawlessness.
 These factors contributed to Arizona getting a later start in the Western mining booms than some of the other states.

 Arizona remained a territory until 1912, a staggering 62 years after California was admitted into the Union.
 Regardless of the difficulties of opening the Arizona mining frontiers, intrepid miners filled the state, and Arizona became both a prominent gold producer and the nations leading producer of copper.